eugli/news-engagement-prediction/README.md

 # news-engagement-prediction
- This repo demos engagement prediction in news articles using CNN-BiLSTM networks.
+ This repo demos predicting engagmeent in news articles using CNN-BiLSTM networks.